Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 Purpose: to determine the level of egocentric orientation of the personality of an elderly person.
 The test consists of 40 unfinished sentences.

-2. Methodology "Tendency to loneliness"
+2. Method “Tendency to Loneliness”

-The tendency to loneliness is understood as the desire to avoid communication and be outside the social communities of people.
+The tendency to loneliness is understood as the desire to avoid communication and to be outside the social communities of people.

 Conclusions on Chapter I